 6. Experiment with prices

 Increasing prices is not always the answer for improving cash flow as this could reduce sales.
-However, it is always good to experiment with prices to find the golden number that your customers will to go to.
+However, it is always good to experiment with prices to find the golden number that your customers will go to.
 Taking a chance on this might surprise you.

 7. Review your customer base

 It’s important to analyse the customers you have.
-For example, If you notice that you heavily depend on larger customers with longer payment terms, you could look to change your approach by focusing more on smaller clients who typically pay on time and faster, to avoid future problems or risks.
+For example, If you notice that you heavily depend on larger customers with longer payment terms, you could look to change your approach by focusing more on smaller clients who typically pay on time and faster, to avoid future problems or cash flow risks.